Online Banking FAQ

 “Invalid ID or PIN”.
 What should I do?

-A: If you are having trouble logging into the system or have forgotten your ID or PIN please contact our Internet Banking Department during regular banking hours at 845-677-5321.
+A: If you are having trouble logging into the system or have forgotten your ID or PIN please contact your local branch during normal business hours.

 Q: Why does it say that my account is locked?
 What do I do now?

 A: Your account becomes locked after three unsuccessful log in attempts.
-To get “unlocked”, contact our Internet Banking Department during normal business hours and they will be happy to unlock and reset your account.
+To get “unlocked”, contact your local branch during normal business hours and they will be happy to unlock and reset your account.
 You will never be asked for your PIN.